 Professor Ian Ritchie

-We celebrate Professor Ritchie’s legacy through our annual awards program, including the Ian Ritchie Achievement Award and the Ritchie Early Career Award.
-We also support a chemistry scholarship through Murdoch University, named in Professor Ritchie’s honour.
+We celebrate Professor Ritchie’s legacy through our annual staff recognition program, including the Ian Ritchie Achievement Award and the Ritchie Early Career Award which recognise staff excellence in the performance of their role and their contribution to ChemCentre and beyond.